 But the anti-fracking campaign involves a lot more than billboards.
-She organized Artists Against Fracking , and signed up more than 200 people, including Salman Rushdie, Jeff Koons, Alec Baldwin, Martha Stewart, David Geffen, Anne Hathaway, Jimmy Fallon—and Lady Gaga, with her 34 million Twitter followers.
-In Albany in January she delivered an anti-fracking petition to Governor Cuomo with more than 50,000 signatures.
-Also in January she and Sean and Susan Sarandon led a bus tour of Dimock, Pennsylvania, where the local water supply has been contaminated by fracking.
-And now she is running a new TV ad .
+Yoko organized Artists Against Fracking and signed up nearly 200 people, including Salman Rushdie, Jeff Koons, Alec Baldwin, Martha Stewart, David Geffen, Anne Hathaway, Jimmy Fallon and even Lady Gaga, with her 34 million Twitter followers.
+In Albany in February, Yoko delivered an anti-fracking petition to Governor Cuomo with more than 50,000 signatures.
+In January she led a bus tour with Sean and Susan Sarandon to Dimock, Pennsylvania, where the local water supply has been contaminated by fracking.
+And now she is running a new TV ad.

-And the campaign had a victory last week, when Governor Cuomo announced a delay in the decision on fracking for more study of health effects.
-The New York Times story quoted Donald Trump as spokesman for the pro-fracking forces, and Yoko as the voice of the opposition.
+And the campaign had a victory in February, when Cuomo announced a delay in the decision on fracking for more study of its health effects.
+The Times story quoted Donald Trump as spokesman for the pro-fracking forces and Yoko as the voice of the opposition.